chinapedia/wikipedia.abstract.en/Page/Scientific_Revolution.md

 Electricity

-Guericke_Sulfur_globe.jpg's experiments on electrostatics, published 1672]]
+'s experiments on electrostatics, published 1672]]

 Dr. William Gilbert, in _De Magnete_, invented the New Latin word _electricus_ from __ (_elektron_), the Greek word for "amber".
 Gilbert undertook a number of careful electrical experiments, in the course of which he discovered that many substances other than amber, such as sulphur, wax, glass, etc.,[91] were capable of manifesting electrical properties.
 Gilbert also discovered that a heated body lost its electricity and that moisture prevented the electrification of all bodies, due to the now well-known fact that moisture impaired the insulation of such bodies.
 He also noticed that electrified substances attracted all other substances indiscriminately, whereas a magnet only attracted iron.
 The many discoveries of this nature earned for Gilbert the title of _founder of the electrical science_.[92]
 By investigating the forces on a light metallic needle, balanced on a point, he extended the list of electric bodies, and found also that many substances, including metals and natural magnets, showed no attractive forces when rubbed.
 He noticed that dry weather with north or east wind was the most favourable atmospheric condition for exhibiting electric phenomena—an observation liable to misconception until the difference between conductor and insulator was understood.[93]